 Financial planning around a second marriage may seem like a lot of work, but it comes with the silver lining of planning for a new life together and all the potential that brings.

-“The emotional part of all these wealth discussions can be tough for couples because they’re in love, they’re ready to get hitched, they’re dreaming about what’s next for them,” O’Leary says.
+“The emotional part of all these wealth discussions can be tough for couples because they’re in love, they’re ready to get hitched, they’re dreaming about what’s next for them,” Moore says.
 “They come in with all this baggage, but it doesn’t have to be negative baggage, just things that have to be sorted out.”

 We want to talk about your financial future.